tommytritran/CST205-Temporal-Processing/README.md

 Exercise: Temporal Processing

-Takes a series of images and removes artifacts that are not common
+Can you process a series of images using temporal processing to remove an unwanted element in the series?